heineike02/image_analysis/Readme.txt

 Spot cells with bright field
 Collect Cell Size

+For tracking adjust for final image shifts??

 Filter out cells outside of a certain size range

 make immune to os (use filesep) and computer (TrackIDL doesn't take ipdir argument)

+Error handling for when no cells are detected.

+To Do:

+Add information about circle files.
+storeim - is it necessary?
+- test std_thresh against nuclear localization

+%Tracking parameters
+%estimated maximum number of tracks

+Are these even used? max_shift_rad min_dist_thresh

+Test this vs new routine. %[maxx,maxy]=FindMaximaBMH(ima,px,py,close_max);